leeadh/VMware-podVM_autoscaler/README.md

 ## Summary and steps ##
 This  python script is intended to implement the Horizontal Pod Autoscaler algorithm for podVM for the vSphere 7.0 with Kubernetes.
 The implemetation follows the algorithm from the official Kubernetes documents : https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/

+The issue at hand is that with the release of vSphere 7 with Kubernetes, horitzonal pod autoscaling is still being in development.
+As such, to allow podVMs to be able to automatically scale, this python script was written to address that.
+For now this script takes in only memory utilization and is being improved for CPU utilization in the future.

 1) git clone this repo
 2) pip install pyvmomi
 3) Do a 'kubectl vsphere login' to login into your Supervisor Cluster for vSphere 7.0 with Kubernetes (https://docs.vmware.com/en/VMware-vSphere/7.0/vsphere-esxi-vcenter-server-70-vsphere-with-kubernetes-guide.pdf: Page 84)